GGirishya/BearChat/README.md

-# MSU Chatbot - trained on MSU knowledge
+# BEARCHAT - trained on MSU knowledge

 A fine-tuned Llama-3.2-3B-Instruct model designed to answer questions about Missouri State University's knwledgebase data.
 This project uses Retrieval-Augmented Generation (RAG) techniques and provides multiple interfaces for interacting with the model.